All Heart, No Chart

 Three years ago last month, I was diagnosed with stage four colon cancer.
 I've had 46 rounds of chemo, two rounds of radiation, pneumonia three times and had parts of my colon, liver, lungs and brain removed.
 If I could say anything, I'd say to go get a colonoscopy and do it early.
 But I waited.
 It's a lot easier to deal with when it's just a polyp, before it starts to spread to other parts of the body.

 How are you feeling now?

 Grateful.
 When I have chemo, I'm basically a vegetable all that week.
 I kinda come out of it by Friday night and we've played shows on Friday nights of chemo week.
 Right now, things are shrinking, so that's pretty much where it's at.

 Does it affect your creative process?

 It does.
 I was brought up to love God and love people.
-I got cancer, but I have been very fortunate.
-I've realized that everybody goes through some kind of suffering.
+I got cancer, but I have a platform.
+Musically, things have fallen in my lap.
+I've been fortunate to play the 30A festival and I got invited to showcase at South By South West.
+I've played with Emmylou Harris' band.
+I can't say cancer has held me back because I've gone even further, during it.
+But I've realized that everybody goes through some kind of suffering.
 We just have to deal with it.

 ESOEBO will be performing on August 17 at the Red Clay Music Foundry.
 For more information, please visit eddieowenspresents.com.